Package 'dda'

 boot.type

 A character indicating the type of bootstrap confidence intervals.
-Must be one of the two specifications c("perc", "bca"). boot.type = "perc" is the default.
+Must be one of c("perc", "bca"). boot.type = "perc" is the default.

 conf.level